oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/elastic-stack/weblogic-domain/_index.md

 * `fluentd` tails the domain logs files and exports them to Elasticsearch
 * A `ConfigMap` contains the filter and format rules for exporting log records

+##### Sample code

+The samples in this document assume an existing domain is being edited.
+However, all changes to the domain YAML can be performed before the domain is created.

 For sample purposes, this document will assume a domain with the following attributes is being configured:

 * Domain name is `bobs-bookstore`